BurnsD/Professional_README-Generator/README.md

   ## [Description](#table-of-contents)
-  This is a application that will generate a README.md file after capturing user input through the command line
+  This is an application that will generate a README.md file after capturing user input through the command line

   ## [Installation](#table-of-contents)
   To install this program clone the repo locally.
 Ensure you have Node.js and npm inquirer installed and run through terminal.